TEST 3: Testing For The Crankshaft Position Sensor Signal

 Therefore, if in this test step your multimeter did not register an AC voltage value, its always a good idea to check for this condition first before replacing the crankshaft position sensor.

-If this wire is burned, there are three options available to you:
+If the CKP sensor wires are burned, there are three options available to you:

 - Buying a new one from the GM dealership parts department.